petergla/CSE442/ReadMe.txt

-All the user Stories and the product process is displayed on thi link:
+All the user Stories and the product process is displayed on the link:

 scrumy.com/pluming95aridity